amethyst/rustrogueliketutorial/book/src/chapter_36.md

 ```

 In this sub-module, we're implementing `MetaMapBuilder`: this builder requires that you already have a map.
 In `build`, we've copied the old room-based spawning code from `SimpleMapBuilder`, and modified it to operate on the builder's `rooms` structure.
 To that end, if we `if let` to obtain the inner value of the `Option`; if there isn't one, then we `panic!` and the program quits stating that room-based spawning is only going to work if you *have* rooms.

+We've reduced the functionality to just one task: if there are rooms, we spawn monsters in them.

 ## Room-based starting position